What is Orofacial Myology?

 As a Certified Orofacial Myologist, Angie provides caring, individualized therapy for patients of all ages with Orofacial Myofunctional Disorders (OMD’s).
 She is passionate and enthusiastic about prevention and treatment of the causes of OMD’s rather than just treating the symptoms.
 Her fun and relaxed approach to the elimination or Oral Habits has proven to be very successful.
 Her expertise includes Sucking Habit Elimination, Tongue Thrust correction, Oral Rest Posture Therapy and the recognition of tongue and lip ties and their influence on orofacial growth and function.
 She works in conjunction with, and is well respected by local Dentists and Orthodontists, Speech Pathologists, ENT’s, Lactation Consultants, and other skilled medical professionals.
 Follow this link to view Angie’s Curriculum Vitae.

 Elaine is a graduate of Pennsylvania College of Technology’s dental hygiene program.
 She is a past President and active member of The Pennsylvania Dental Hygiene Association (PDHA).
-She is a member of the International Association of Orofacial Myology (IAOM).
-She is in the certification track for Orofacial Myology by the IAOM.
+Elaine began her journey in Orofacial Myology in 2015 and became Certified with the International Association of Orofacial Myology (IAOM) in 2020.
+Elaine loves treating children, teens and adults using her vast knowledge in Orofacial Myofunctional Therapy and Buteyko Breathing.

 Stacey Steely, Office Coordinator